snowplow/snowplowanalytics.com/_posts/2018-08-01-snowplow-indicative-relay-released/index.md

 <h2 id="indicative">1.
 What is Indicative?</h2>

-[Indicative][indicative] is an emerging customer analytics platform, optimized for customer journey analytics.
+[Indicative][indicative] is an emerging customer analytics platform, optimized for analyzing customer journeys.

-It is particularly well suited for marketers, product managers, and analysts.
-Indicative connects to many data sources to help analyze and visualize user behavior - and is a great fit for analyzing Snowplow event data.
+It is particularly well suited for marketers, product managers, and business analysts.
+Indicative connects to many data sources to help analyze and visualize user behavior - and because it is so well suited to working with complex, multi-touch user journeys, it is a great fit for analyzing Snowplow event data.

+Indicative's multi-dimensional funnel analysis and intuitive interface make it a powerful tool for those without advanced SQL knowledge to run sophisticated analyses on their data.
+Marketing teams can analyze what behaviors are most common after a user opens an email and which of those behaviors indicate that user might become a customer, and product managers can clearly see how new features impact retention rates across different user cohorts.

 To learn more about using Indicative with Snowplow, take a look at our [previous blog post about Indicative][snowplow-indicative-blog].